angadhn/MySite/_notes/Space Data Center Analysis.md

 Now this means their projected energy cost is $0.002/kWh in space versus $0.045-0.17/kWh terrestrially—this is between 22 to 85 times cheaper.
 This raises questions about feasibility.

+> [!warning]Erroneous Launch Costs in Whitepaper
+> Their whitepaper states: "_$5 million per launch... with a payload capacity of 100 tons... translates to approximately $30 per kilogram_".
+This works out to $50/kg to reach orbit but the whitepaper says that this translates to $30/kg—this is in two locations so I am unsure why this is the case.
+With their claimed per kg cost, the mass of the SDC is 167 tonnes.
+This means two 100-tonne Starship launches or, it could be a single 200-ton Starship launch, which is on SpaceX's roadmap.
+This means their launch cost just went up by $5M—though, as I say in the abstract, a single launch would cost $50M.
+This could even be $100M per 100-tonne launch as some have said $1000/kg to orbit is also a reasonable cost.
+In my analysis below, I present launch costs as either optimistic ($5M) or pessimistic ($100M).

 # Solar Arrays: Launch Numbers from First Principles

 To determine the cost of launch requires knowledge of number of launches.
 There are number of ways we can go about doing this: the traditional approach would involve determining the mass of the SDC—this assumes to be how Starcloud make their single launch claim but there is no clarity on how their system could be 100 tonnes which requires some initial SDC design.